zeonzip/gurted/README.md

+gurted (verb)
+> “to do something smart, but also dangerous”

 TODO:
 1. Write a new **selection system**.
 Godot's built-in `RichTextLabel` selection is limited by the node's boundaries.
 In normal web, holding click and dragging your mouse across the screen will select text across multiple nodes.
 Godot doesn't have a "set_selected_text" property, despite having one for "get_selected_text".
 2. **Right-click Dropdown** for basic text operations (Copy, Paste, Cut).
 Download options for images